mathspp/mathspp/pages/02.blog/03.til/046.custom-json-encoder/item.md

 As we can see, the complex number `c` was properly converted to JSON.

+!!!
+I wrote a more complete article about defining [custom JSON encoders and decoders][json-encoder-decoder].
+!!!
+You can also read the short articles I wrote prior to that, !!! on [decoding JSON][til-decoding] and on [defining a custom JSON decoder][til-custom-decoder].

 [json]: https://docs.python.org/3/library/json.html
 [json-encoder-default]: https://docs.python.org/3/library/json.html#json.JSONEncoder.default
+[json-encoder-decoder]: /blog/custom-json-encoder-and-decoder
+[til-decoding]: /blog/til/custom-json-decoder
+[til-custom-decoder]: /blog/til/custom-json-decoder-part-2

 That's it for now!
 [Stay tuned][subscribe] and I'll see you around!